thangphuocnguyen/poc-hyperledger-fabric/README.md

 # WARNING!!!

-`Crypto Assets and Certificates bellow SHOULD NOT be included in READ PROJECT!!!`
+`Crypto Assets and Certificates below SHOULD NOT included in REAL PROJECT!!!`

     ```bash
     identity